PuneetRawatFL/nodejs/README.md

     ```bash
     npm update package-name
     ```
-2. **Update All Packages**: To update all packages in your project, use:
+2. **Update All Packages**: To update all packages in project, use:
     ```bash
     npm update
     ```
-3. **Update Packages to the Latest Version**: To update packages to the latest version specified in your `package.json`, use:
+3. **Update Packages to the Latest Version**: To update packages to the latest version specified in `package.json`, use:

     ```bash
     npm install
     ```

 4. **Check for Outdated Packages**: Use `npm outdated` to check for outdated packages.
-This command lists the current version, the latest version, and the version specified in your `package.json`.
+This command lists the current version, the latest version, and the version specified in `package.json`.
    `bash
 npm outdated
 `